YossiElgazari/Hangman/README.md

 ## Testing

 ### Frontend Testing
 - **Playwright**: Utilized for end-to-end testing of the frontend.
-It simulates user interactions such as clicking buttons, selecting categories, and typing letters, ensuring the UI behaves as expected across different scenarios and browsers.
+It simulates user interactions such as clicking buttons, selecting categories and typing letters.

 ### Backend Testing
 - **Supertest**: Used for testing the backend API routes.